sagnik-p/Arduino_Alarm_Clock/wiring.md

 >programatically when you have an LCD with I2c interface
 >In that case, you only get two wires SCL and SDA for the LCD, The entire LCD code needs to change

-Thanks
-Please Star this repo if you found it useful/interesting.